shaoguangleo/difx-svn2git-try5/sites/Haystack/ehtc/Readme-Cycle5.txt

 # Once the fourfit control file is in hand, you can execute parts of
 # the file using true && { ... } or false && { ... } for partial runs.
 #
+# (lines with 3 hashes mark places where you should pay attention
+#  and/or paste things into this logfile.
+The idea is then when done,
+#  the $comment file--see below--should produce a useful summary.)
+#
-# Post copies of this file and any grinding logs to $release/logs.
+# Post copies of this file and all grinding logs to $release/logs.
 #

 # ENVIRONMENT =====================